braedynl/matrixlib/_sources/guide-rules.rst.txt

 Before we move on to the rest of the API, we have to talk about a different class that comes with the library: the ``Rule`` class.

-If you're coming from NumPy, you're probably familiar with the concept of `axes <https://numpy.org/doc/stable/glossary.html#term-axis>`_ - rules can be thought of as a parallel to axes, only that we package the concept as an `enum <https://docs.python.org/3/library/enum.html#enum.Enum>`_, rather than as integers.
+If you're coming from NumPy, you're probably familiar with the concept of `axes <https://numpy.org/doc/stable/glossary.html#term-axis>`_ - rules can be thought of as a parallel to axes, only we package the concept as an `enum <https://docs.python.org/3/library/enum.html#enum.Enum>`_, rather than as integers.
 If you're unfamiliar with axes, they're essentially just numbers that correspond to an array dimension: for a two-dimensional array, the elements of "axis 0" are the rows, and the elements of "axis 1" are the columns.

-Since we're limited to two dimensions, we decided to alter the nomenclature for our purposes: there only exists "row-rule" and "column-rule" - no more, no less.
+Since we're confined to two dimensions, we decided to alter the nomenclature a bit.
+There exists "row-rule" and "column-rule" - no more, no less.

 >>> from matrixlib import ROW, COL, Matrix, Rule
 >>>